Integrate SurveyJS Libraries with Backend

 Your backend development team should implement server-side code that stores these JSON objects in a database and delivers them to and from the client side.

-Backend implementation is a custom development task that lies beyond the application scope of SurveyJS libraries.
-However, we can highlight implementation aspects that guarantee successful SurveyJS integration.
+Backend implementation is a custom development task that lies beyond the scope of SurveyJS libraries.
+However, we can highlight implementation aspects that facilitate successful SurveyJS integration.

 Design a REST API endpoint that accepts JSON data in requests and sends JSON data in responses.

 User Authentication and Authorization

 To authenticate a user that sends a request, determine their identity.
 To authorize the user, determine the resources they can access.
 Prevent users from accessing API operations outside their predefined roles.

 Data Validation and Sanitization

 Validate API calls and sanitize user input to prevent cross-site request forgery (CSRF), cross-site scripting (XSS), and SQL injection (SQLi) attacks.

 A survey management application should include a database to store survey schemas and results.
 Depending on your business needs, you can build an on-premises data storage or host data in a cloud service.